mauriciomaniglia/quiz-mobile-app/README.md

 Given the customer has connectivity
  When the customer requests to load the game
- Then the app should display the question from remote And the game should be ready to start
+ Then the app should display the question from remote And the customer can start to play
 ```

+### Story: Customer request to start the game

-### Narrative #2
+### Narrative #1

 ```
 As an online customer
 I want to start the game
-So I can start to play the game
+So I can starts to play
 ```

 #### Scenarios (Acceptance criteria)

 ```
 Given the app has already loaded the question
 When the customer requests to start the game
+Then the app should allow the customer to insert answers

+Given the app has already loaded the question
+ When the customer requests to start the game
  Then the counter should starts to count
-  And the game should be ready to play

  Given the app has already loaded the question
- When the customer has not requested to start the game Then the app should not allow the customer to play the game
+ When the customer requests to start the game
+ Then the app should show the amount of answers that the customer hit And the total of answers to be guessed

 ```

+### Story: Customer insert a new answer

-### Narrative #3
+### Narrative #1

 ```
 As an online customer
 I want to add an answer
-So I can start to guess all the correct answers before the counter end
+So I can start to guess all the correct answers before the counter ends
 ```

 #### Scenarios (Acceptance criteria)